RightToPrivacy/MACcleaner/README.md

-# MACcleaner/ghostmac
+# MACcleaner
 README:
+Ideal for Passive Sniffing/Traveling Privacy Rights.
+Choose set

 MAC address tracking is the mother of all tracking.
-Even if you do everything else right, Tor, VPN, etc, your MAC address is the weakest link in your anonymity.
 Drones are mapping out our movements by MAC address, even if we never connect to wifi.
-Access points store our MAC addresses & router backdoors give away our MAC address to parties unknown.
+Access points store MAC addresses.

-This is why I wrote maccleaner: predatory
-MAC address tracking
+This is why I wrote maccleaner: predatory data agreggator MAC address tracking

 concept/code by righttoprivacy@tutanota.com; email me with any questions.